shodhan-rai/taskify/README.md

 1. Update the API base URL in `src/services/api.js`
 2. Build the production bundle: `npm run build`
 3. Deploy the `dist` folder to your hosting provider

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License.

-## 🆘 Troubleshooting

-### Common Issues

-1. **CORS Errors**: Make sure the backend CORS_ORIGIN matches your frontend URL
-2. **MongoDB Connection**: Ensure MongoDB is running and the connection string is correct
-3. **Port Conflicts**: Change the PORT in the server .env file if 5000 is occupied
-4. **JWT Errors**: Verify your JWT_SECRET is set and consistent

-### Support

-If you encounter any issues, please check:
-1. All dependencies are installed (`npm install`)
-2. Environment variables are set correctly
-3. MongoDB is running and accessible
-4. Both frontend and backend servers are running

-## 🎯 Future Enhancements

-- Task categories/tags
-- File attachments
-- Task collaboration
-- Real-time notifications
-- Task templates
-- Calendar integration
-- Mobile app
-- Dark theme toggle